- Diseases, Disorders & Conditions»

-The bottom line is inactivity increases your risk of developing cancer and exercise minimizes the risk.
-Exercise actually reduces potentially harmful levels of estrogen.
+The bottom line is inactivity increases your risk of developing cancer, and exercise minimizes the risk.
+Exercise actually reduces potentially harmful levels of estrogen, and increases your HDL cholesterol.
 Healthy exercise is a must to fit into an otherwise busy schedule if you want to reduce your risk of getting cancer.

 Abs workout for women: Fitness - exercise at home to burn calories and lose weight

 Stretching exercises are very important for warming up to more strenuous exercise, and to allow some exercise for an ailing person.
 They can work up to their individual tolerance.
 These are a few guidelines to remember: